Tom Boonen: Motorsport career

 In June 2017, Boonen was awarded his motor racing licence after passing the required tests.
-The following month he made his car racing debut in the Volkswagen Beetle-based Fun Cup, competing in the 25 Hours of the VW Fun Cup at the Circuit de Spa-Francorchamps: he and team-mates Anthony Kumpen, Bert Longin and Ruben Van Gucht finished in 29th place out of 118 starters, 15 laps down on the winning team of Cédric Bollen, Fred Caprasse, Guillaume Mondron and Fred Bouvy.
+The following month, he made his car racing debut in the Volkswagen Beetle-based Fun Cup, competing in the 25 Hours of the VW Fun Cup at the Circuit de Spa-Francorchamps: he and team-mates Anthony Kumpen, Bert Longin and Ruben Van Gucht finished in 29th place out of 118 starters, 15 laps down on the winning team of Cédric Bollen, Fred Caprasse, Guillaume Mondron and Fred Bouvy.

 Boonen made his full season racing debut in 2018, competing in the NASCAR Whelen Euro Series for Braxx Racing in the Elite 2 class.
 Boonen scored a Top-10 finish in the second race of the season at Valencia.
 He scored another Top-10 finish in the final race of the season at Zolder and finished 13th in the standings with two Top-10 finishes throughout the year.

-For the 2019 season, he drove for Deldiche Racing in the Belcar championship.
+For the 2019 season, Boonen drove for Deldiche Racing in the Belcar championship.
 He escaped major injuries during a crash at Assen that year after he collided with Kenneth Heyer at high speed.
 Heyer's car was launched into the air and landed on top of Boonen's Norma M20-FC, narrowly missing Boonen's head by centimeters.
 In addition to his Belcar campaign, he also initially signed a deal to compete part-time in the NASCAR Whelen Euro Series with PK Carsport but the deal never materialized.

 Boonen won the Group CN division of the 2019 GT & Prototype Challenge in a Norma M20 FC and again in 2021.